The Metalsmiths Story - A Business Born From Pain

 Craftsmanship is a constant adventure of learning and trying new things, I LOVE METALSMITHING with a passion.
 The process of hammering and blow-torching metals is so ancient and feeds my creative spirit.

-Fast forward, two years post-surgery and here we are in 2020.
+Fast forward to now and things aren't 100% better, however my life is good!
 The back of my head is healed, and I've mostly recovered from the collision and surgery.

 I’m living my best life with A LOT less pain.